pchu9800/Movie-Gross-Correlation-Project/README.md

-# 🎬 Movie Data Cleaning & Correlation Project
+# 🎬 Movie Data Cleaning & Correlation Project (Python)

 Welcome to the **Movie Data Cleaning & Correlation Project** repository! 🚀
 This project demonstrates a complete **workflow for cleaning and preparing movie data** using **Python**.
 Built as a **portfolio project**, it emphasizes best practices in **data cleaning, transformation, and correlation analysis**.